andyljones/megastep/docs/tutorials/simple-env.rst

     from megastep import cuda
     r = cuda.render(c.scenery, c.agents)

+The render call implicitly updates the agents' models in the scenery to

 ``r`` is a :class:`megastep.cuda.Render` object, and holds a lot of useful information that you can exploit when desiging environments.